vanruc/todoApp/README.md

 </geometry>
 ```

-Add this definition right after the BIO definition.
+Add this definition right after the bio definition.

 After adding the `Staff Location` attribute, we must run `Generate Domain`.

-Once, the `Generate Domain` command runs successfully, we will go to amend our views.
+Once, the `Generate Domain` command runs successfully, we will amend our views.

 `Geometry` is not yet supported on responsive mode yet, so in this view, we will show a text to instruct user to go to `desktop` mode to use `Geometry` feature.

-We will add Staff Location to `right side` of the screen.
+We will add Staff Location to the right side of the screen.

 `Staff Responsive View`.